 TIP: Use the Full Business Case (FBC) stage checklist below to confirm the status of each stage task.
+An editable version of the checklist is available on the CDBB website.

 Ref Stage task Status 1 Developed Digital Twin architecture along with the operational strategy 2 Considered data hosting options and data sovereignty 3 Developed a fully scoped out Invitation to Tender (ITT)